manishborikar92/Song-Recognition-Bot-V2/README.md

 ## 🚀 Features

-- Download Instagram reels from links shared by users.
+- Download video from link shared by users.
-- Extract audio from the reels.
+- Send downloaded video
 - Identify songs using the ACRCloud API.
-- Share song details with users, including title, artist, album, and release date.
+- Share song file and details with users, including title, artist, album, and release date, and links usch as YouTube and Spotify.
+- This bot also have a `/search` command to get song file.

 ---